mirthAI/RetinaRegNet/README.md

 * matplotlib
 * pyunpack
 * **Note:** To install the aforementioned list of packages, kindly use the command `pip install -r requirements.txt`

 ## Citations
+Certain code cells draw inspiration from the original implementation of the [code](https://github.com/Tsingularity/dift) detailed in the paper ["Emergent Correspondence from Image Diffusion"](https://arxiv.org/abs/2306.03881).

+## Citations
 Kindly cite our paper as follows if you use our code.
 ```bibtex